jacklightChen/spectrum/README.md

 wget -qO- https://apt.llvm.org/llvm.sh | sudo bash -s 17
 ```

-If you clang is not 17 by default, use the following command for building with clang.
+If you clang version is not 17 by default, use the following command for building with clang.

 ```sh
 CXX=clang++-17 CC=clang-17 cmake -S . -B build